ktoso/rx-wiki/Creating-Observables.md

 [[images/rx-operators/toObservable.png]]

-You can convert an object that supports the `Iterable<>` interface into a Observable that emits each iterable item in the object, simply by passing the object into the `toObservable( )` or `from( )` methods, for example:
+You can convert an object that supports the `Iterable<>` interface into an Observable that emits each iterable item in the object, simply by passing the object into the `toObservable( )` or `from( )` methods, for example:

 ```groovy
 myObservable = Observable.toObservable(myIterable);